RetailDAO/Docs/retail-DAO-docs/docs/Introduction/R_D_Whitepapaer.md

   - **Private**: Invite-only for core teams and admins.

 - **Highlighted Channels**:
-  - **Alpha Zone**: Token-gated channel for research and alpha sharing.
+  - **Alpha Zone**: Token-gated category of channels for research and alpha sharing
   - **Whales Chat**: Exclusive to VIPMembers for high-level discussions.
   - **Governance Zone**: For proposal discussions and voting.
   - **Teams Zone**: Private channels for operational teams.